 The Project management Institute (PMI) has subdivided each stage of the Project management Life Cycle into 44 management processes.
 Each of the column represents a stage and within each of the column there are different management activities that has to performed which the PMI refers to as processes.
 To know which management activities are being included in each of the columns one has to understand the PMI’s version of project management for which a certification is required from the PMI.
 That is precisely where the certification from PMI matters in PMP.

-Skillogic Knowledge Solutions is top training institute for PMP Training in Chennai, Hyderabad, Mumbai, Delhi, Bangalore and Pune.
-If you are looking for PMP Classroom training in these cities, visit Skillogic and enroll your training.
+SKILLOGIC Solutions is top training institute for PMP Training in Chennai, Hyderabad, Mumbai, Delhi, Bangalore and Pune.
+If you are looking for PMP Classroom training in these cities, visit SKILLOGIC and enroll your training.